 . – The overview effect

 Awakening Journeys and Inner Growth Journeys are two components of a new perspective that I am developing, the Psychology of Becoming Conscious.
 This is an attempt to use a unified conceptual framework to understand two complementary developmental paths, namely, Growing Up and Waking Up.
 The Growing Up path is about learning to harmonize our “Self”, while the Waking Up path is about adding new depths and facets to our conscious experience of “Being-Wide-Awake”.

-Awakening Journeys happen by going beyond, by refining our conscious experience and fully attending to various types of possibilities.
+Awakening Journeys happen by “deepening the connection” to ourselves and life, by refining our conscious experience and fully attending to various types of possibilities.
 I am introducing a conceptual link between these two approaches, using an expanded definition of the conscious experience.

 To be conscious means to have a degree of witnessing awareness and a degree of freedom of choice when thinking, feeling, sensing and interacting with people and the environment.
 An important element of the conscious experience is intentionality, a mindset that allows a person to choose deliberately how to behave and what attitude to have.
 The state of being “more conscious” means having a higher degree of witnessing awareness and being less automatic in thinking-feeling-sensing, while acknowledging a higher degree of choice when initiating a behavior.

 The previous paragraph reflects the operational definition of the conscious experience and it represents one of the key premises of the Consciousness Quotient Inventory (CQ-i).
 The witnessing perspective, which leads to the ability to observe the inside and outside worlds without engaging with them, is one of the key factors of the conscious experience.